Effective Separability of Finitely Generated Nilpotent Groups: Introduction

 \subsection{Acknowledgements}

 I would like to thank my advisor Ben McReynolds for all his help and my mentor Priyam Patel for her guidance.
 I am indebted to Karel Dekimpe for his suggestions for Proposition \ref{important_estimate}.
-Finally I want to thank Alex Barrios, Khalid Bou-Rabee, Rachel Davis, Jonas Der\'e, Artur Jackson, Brooke Magiera, and Nick Miller for conversations on this article.
+I also want to thank Khalid Bou-Rabee for looking at earlier drafts of this article and for his many insightful comments.
+Finally, I want to thank Alex Barrios, Rachel Davis, Jonas Der\'e, Artur Jackson, Gijey Gilliam, Brooke Magiera, and Nick Miller for conversations on this article.